Have you stopped to contemplate what it takes to make a baby?

 - Sleep quality

 So a couple of questions for you… If you were planning to fall pregnant today, what have you been feeding your eggs and sperm for the last three to four months?
-A diet which resembles hot chips and red wine/beer or one which incorporates all the essential nutrients required?
+A diet which incorporates all the essential nutrients required?
 And has your lifestyle been supportive of good health or not?

 Where do you start with preconception care?